Battle of Signal Hill (Vietnam)

-The Battle of Signal Hill was a company size engagement between members of Company E, 52nd Infantry (LRP) long-range reconnaissance patrol of the 1st Cavalry Division (Airmobile) and the People's Army of Vietnam (PAVN) from 19–21 April 1968 during Operation Delaware.
+The Battle of Signal Hill was a company size engagement between members of Company E, 52nd Infantry (LRP) long-range reconnaissance patrol of the 1st Cavalry Division (Airmobile) and the People's Army of Vietnam (PAVN) from 19 to 21 April 1968 during Operation Delaware.
 Signal Hill was the name given to the peak of Dong Re Lao Mountain, a densely forested 4878 ft mountain in the A Sầu Valley.
 The strategic location made it an ideal communication and fire support site, vital to the success of Operation Delaware.

 Background

 The PAVN gained control of the A Sầu Valley in March 1966 after overrunning the last Special Forces camp in the area.
 They then fortified the valley with powerful crew-served 37mm antiaircraft cannons, some of them radar controlled.
 They also emplaced rapid firing twin-barreled 23mm cannons and many 12.7mm heavy machine guns to contribute to their air defenses.
 The A Sầu Valley soon evolved into a major logistics depot for the PAVN, with storage locations often located in underground bunkers and tunnels.
 Because of this strength on the ground, and the relative geographic isolation of the valley, the United States and its allies conducted little offensive activity in the area except for air attacks, and those were limited by the steep, mountainous terrain often cloaked under clouds, prone to sudden, violent changes in weather.
 In addition, because of the very limited air mobility of the Marines in I Corps, no ground operations of any significance had been launched in the A Sầu.

 By early April 1968, the PAVN had just suffered casualties of more than 40,000 men in two major military campaigns: the Tet Offensive and at Khe Sanh.
 But the PAVN still had the ability to regain the initiative in I Corps.
-That ability came in part from isolated base areas like the sparsely populated A Sầu Valley, running north-south along the Laotian border 30 mi south of Khe Sanh, where troops and supplies were moved into South Vietnam as the PAVN prepared for another battle—at a time and place of its choosing.
+That ability came in part from isolated base areas like the sparsely populated A Sầu Valley, running north–south along the Laotian border 30 mi south of Khe Sanh, where troops and supplies were moved into South Vietnam as the PAVN prepared for another battle—at a time and place of its choosing.
 The A Sầu, a mile-wide bottomland flanked by densely forested 5000 ft mountains, was bisected lengthwise by Route 548, a hard-crusted dirt road.
 A branch of the Ho Chi Minh Trail, the valley was a key NVA sanctuary.